How Can I Use Copyright-Free Works (in the Public Domain)?

 Millions of works have been dedicated to the public domain.
 This means the author or other copyright owner chooses to give up all rights in the work forever.
 This is often done online using a Creative Commons CC0 license.

-However, using a CC0 license is not required.
-A copyright owner's use of any words unequivocally dedicating a work to the public domain can suffice, for example, words such as "this work is dedicated to the public domain and may be reproduced without authorization."
+However, using a CC0 license isn't required to donate a work to the public domain.
+A copyright owner's use of any words unequivocally dedicating a work to the public domain can suffice—for example, words such as "this work is dedicated to the public domain and may be reproduced without authorization."

-Unless there is express authorization placing the work in the public domain, do not assume that the work is free to use.
+Unless there's express authorization placing the work in the public domain, don't assume that the work is free to use.

 Can I Use Material Found on the Internet?